-Child support enforcement attorney Adam Kielich represents clients in Tarrant County and Dallas County child support actions.
+Child support enforcement attorneys represent clients in Tarrant County and Dallas County child support actions.
 A court order for child support gives you the right to collect child support from the obligor.
 (The parent responsible for paying child support.)
 Unfortunately not all obligors pay the ordered child support.
 It can be frustrating when obligor refuses to pay the child support while you provide financial support for your children.
-That’s when you should contact Fort Worth divorce lawyer Adam Kielich for help.

 Under the Texas Family Code, an obligee (the parent receiving child support) may bring a child support enforcement against the obligor to enforce the child support obligation and pursue remedies to collect past due and current child support obligations.
 An enforcement proceeding for child support is typically a contempt proceeding because contempt provides the greatest range of remedies for the obligee.